This past weekend I spent both Saturday and Sunday doing headshots for Columbus State University Theatre students.

 In the menu Pencil selections pick AF Activation under the Autofocus settings.

-By changing these settings you will notice the camera will stay in focus and shoot faster frame rate.
-Great for following a baseball player sliding into a plate and another player trying to tag them or maybe a football player running towards you to score.
+By changing these settings, you will notice the camera will stay in focus and shoot faster frame rate.
+Great for following a baseball player sliding into a plate and another player trying to tag them, or maybe a football player is running towards you to score.
 You will find more photos tack sharp in a series.

-I generally put my focus point dead center and lock it so I don’t bump it.
-I am trying to get photos of moving subjects and off center is too difficult for me.
-I may crop later for a better composition, but I want the subject in focus first.
+I generally put my focus point dead center and lock it, so I don’t bump it.
+I am trying to get photos of moving subjects, and off-center is too tricky.
+I may crop later for a better composition, but I want the subject to focus first.

 Sigma 120-300mm ƒ/2.8 Sport